AP Explains: How to transform GOP health care plan into law

 Republicans have set an aggressive timetable for moving the bill.

-Two House committees — Ways and Means and Energy and Commerce — plan to take up the legislation on Wednesday.
-Republican leaders hope the committees will approve the measure this week, allowing the full House to pass the bill before lawmakers leave for the spring recess in early April.
+Two House committees — Ways and Means and Energy and Commerce — moved ahead on the legislation on Thursday.
+On Wednesday, the Budget Committee will combine the legislation from the two panels, and the full House is expected to vote the week of March 20.

 The legislation will then move to the Senate, where a tighter Republican majority makes the outlook even more uncertain.

-Normally, legislation requires 60 votes to pass the Senate.
+Normally, legislation requires 60 votes to overcome any filibuster threat and pass the Senate.
 But because Republicans hold just 52 seats, they plan to use a budget maneuver known as reconciliation to pass the bill on a simple majority.

 Even that may be difficult.
 Senate rules require that any bill passed by reconciliation cannot increase the deficit over the long term.

-Republicans said on Tuesday that they'd not received official estimates on the costs of bill from the Congressional Budget Office.

-Senate Majority Leader Mitch McConnell, R-Ky., said on Tuesday he wants to pass the bill before the April recess, sending it to President Donald Trump for his signature.
-President Barack Obama signed the health care bill 14 months after entering office.
+Senate Majority Leader Mitch McConnell, R-Ky., says he wants to pass the bill before the April recess, sending it to President Donald Trump for his signature.
+President Barack Obama signed his health care bill 14 months after entering office.

 A TIGHT MARGIN?